Install Kanister-enabled PostgreSQL $ helm install postgresql kanister/kanister-postgresql \ --namespace postgresql-test \ --set profile.create='true' \ --set profile.profileName='postgres-test-profile' \ --set profile.location.type='s3Compliant' \ --set profile.location.bucket='kanister-bucket' \ -

 If not creating a Profile CR, it is possible to use an even simpler command.

-# Install Kanister-enabled PostgreSQL $ helm install kanister/kanister-postgresql -n postgresql \ --namespace postgresql-test
+# Install Kanister-enabled PostgreSQL $ helm install postgresql kanister/kanister-postgresql \ --namespace postgresql-test

 The above command will attempt to use dynamic storage provisioning